In this article, Canstar Blue discusses everything you need to know to find a great deal on electricity in the ACT.

 Amber

 Amber is one of the newest retailers to enter Canberra and surrounds.
-It has one market offer that gives customers access to wholesale electricity prices in exchange for a monthly membership fee.
+Its market offers give customers access to wholesale electricity prices in exchange for a monthly membership fee.
+CommBank customers will also have access to special Amber plans with benefits including bill credits.
 Amber customers will need to have a smart meter installed to sign up.

 CovaU